2sync

-Do you need to share your schedule with coworkers, family, or friends?
-Google Calendar makes it incredibly easy—and we’ll show you how.
-This quick guide walks you through the simple steps to share your entire Google Calendar, not just an event, in just a few clicks.
-Also, we will share with you our best tips drawn from our deep expertise in using Google Calendar.
+Need to share your schedule with coworkers, family, or friends?
+Google Calendar makes it simple.
+This guide walks you through sharing your entire Google Calendar (not just a single event) in a few clicks, plus our best tips from years of working with Google Calendar integrations.

 Quick steps